moorembioinfo/BactCore/README.md

 # BactCore
 Extract per-site flexible (≥95%) bacterial core genome alignments from whole-genome alignments, such as from read mapping.

+- Processes 1,000 1Mbp sequences in ~10 seconds with 6 threads

+- Processes 10,000 1Mbp sequences takes ~142 seconds with 6 threads

 ## Usage
 Compile with:
 ```shell